A

 Patternmaking II

 This course is a continuation of FASH 1371 Patternmaking and focuses on apparel design using advanced patternmaking methods.
-Design research, garment analysis, and design development are also emphasized.
-Students learn to draft a sloper, and develop patterns for dresses, pants, and jackets.
-This course includes construction of muslin samples; conceptual design project (trouser and top) is also required.
-Prerequisites: FASH 1371 Patternmaking
+Students learn to draft slopers, and develop patterns for dresses, pants, and jackets.
+This course includes construction of muslin samples; a conceptual design project (trouser and jacket) is also required.
+Prerequisites: FASH 1371 Patternmaking; and Co- or Prerequisite: FASH 2380 Advanced Construction.

 F